d12frosted/elpa-mirror/gnu/denote-readme.txt

 3.1.3 The `denote-templates' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  [ Updated as part of 3.1.0-dev to accept a function that returns a
+    string.
+This is in addition to accepting a string. ]

   The user option `denote-templates' is an alist of content templates for new notes.
 A template is arbitrary text that Denote will add to a newly created note right below the front matter.

   Templates are expressed as a `(KEY .
-STRING)' association.
+VALUE)' association.

   • The `KEY' is the name which identifies the template.
 It is an arbitrary symbol, such as `report', `memo', `statement'.

+  • The `VALUE' is either a string or the symbol of a function.

-  • The `STRING' is ordinary text that Denote will insert as-is.
+    • If it is a string, it is ordinary text that Denote will insert as-is.
 It can contain newline characters to add spacing.
-Below we show some concrete examples.
+The manual of Denote contains examples on how to use the `concat' function, beside writing a generic string.

+    • If it is a function, it is called without arguments and is expected to return a string.
+Denote will call the function and insert the result in the buffer.

   The user can choose a template either by invoking the command `denote-template' or by changing the user option `denote-prompts' to